cbarringer/shared-apollo-client-example/README.md

 });
 ```

 This has the advantage of sharing the same cache and links between MFEs and allows for the client awareness to be specific to the invoking MFE.
-What's not clear is if sharing a link and a cache across different clients is in fact supported by the `@apollo/client` library.
+Unfortunately, this does not seem to allow us to batch across different MFEs, as we can observe with branch [shared-cache-and-batch](https://github.com/cbarringer/shared-apollo-client-example/tree/shared-cache-and-batch).

 # Option 3: Add an optional `defaultContext` prop to the `ApolloProvider` component
 ```jsx